How to Use Website Building Sites

 Customizr Price: Free

 The fact that this theme is free is crazy.
 It’s extremely well coded, lightweight, SEO optimized, responsive, easy to use, and very well documented.
 You can choose between a Modern or Classical style and each version can be highly customized (just like the name implies).
 The layout can be configured for 1, 2, or 3 columns based on the page you are on.
 There is a Pro version available as well which opens up some additional features but you get most of the features with the free version.
-We could easily remove the “Made with Customizr” info at the bottom of this site but would rather promote the company since they have created and maintain such a great product.
 The Pro versions start at $59.00.
 A downside to this theme is that you will need to understand and get fairly deep with custom code if you want anything other than the vanilla, out of the box features.